chirashijs/chirashi/README.md

 * `forEach (elements, callback)`: excecute `callback` on each element of `elements` from last to first.

+* `forElements (elements, callback)`: same as for but excecuting callback only for DOM elements.

 * `getElement (element)`: get a DOM element from `element`.
 Simply return `element` if it's a DOM element, the first element if it's an Array or NodeList or the first matching if selector.

 * `getSelector (selector)`: return the first element matching the `selector`.